Air Fryer Recipe

 Method

-- Place the eggs in a saucepan of cold water.
-Bring to a boil, then simmer for six minutes.
-Remove the eggs and place them in iced water to halt further cooking.
-Once cooled, gently peel the eggs.
+- Put the eggs in a saucepan of cold water.
+Bring to the boil, then simmer for six minutes.
+Lift the eggs out and place them in iced water to stop them cooking further.
+Once cool, peel them gently.

-- In a bowl, mix the Cumberland sausage meat with thyme, parsley, salt, and pepper.
+- In a bowl, combine the Cumberland sausage meat with the thyme, parsley, salt, and pepper.
 Divide the mixture into four equal portions.

-- Dust each boiled egg lightly with flour.
-Take a portion of the sausage mixture and flatten it, then wrap it around the egg.
-Ensure it’s completely enclosed.
+- Lightly dust each boiled egg with flour.
+Take one portion of the sausage mixture, flatten it out, then wrap it around the egg.
+Make sure the egg is completely enclosed.

-- Roll each sausage-covered egg in the beaten egg, then coat it with breadcrumbs.
+- Roll each sausage-wrapped egg in the beaten egg, then coat with breadcrumbs.
 For extra crispiness, you can repeat this process.

-- Preheat your air fryer to 200°C. Place the Scotch eggs in the fryer basket, ensuring they aren’t touching each other.
+- Preheat your air fryer to 200°C. Place the Scotch eggs in the fryer basket, making sure they aren’t touching.
 Lightly spray with cooking oil.
 Fry for 12-15 minutes, turning halfway through, until golden brown.

 Why this works in an air fryer